shray1000/shray1000/README.md

 - 👋 Hi, I’m @shray1000
-- 👀 I’m intrested in coding languages like C++ and C.
+- 👀 I’m intrested in coding languages like Python and C#.
 - 🌱 I’m currently learning Python, Java and SQL.
 - 💞️ I want to become a Good Software Developer.
 - 📫 You can contact me via E.mail:- shraysharmagnps@gmail.com